-Participants were 16 patients with mild to moderate Parkinson's disease (Hoehn and Yahr 1-2; Goetz et al., 2004) and 18 healthy, age- and sex-matched controls (see Table 1).
-Inclusion criteria for all participants were visual acuity of 20/50 or better, no history of psychiatric or other neurologic disease, including no concussion within the past two years, no history of ocular motility abnormality, and normal cognitive function (Montreal Cognitive Assessment, MoCA, score of 25 or higher).
-To ensure near-normal visual acuity, all participants were tested using the Early Treatment of Diabetic Retinopathy Study (ETDRS) chart at a 4-m distance (Original Series Chart "R"; Precision Vision, La Salle, IL, USA).
+Participants.
+Participants were 16 patients with mild to moderate PD (Hoehn and Yahr 1-2) (Goetz et al., 2004) and 18 healthy, age- and sexmatched controls (Table 1).
+Inclusion criteria for all participants were visual acuity of 20/50 or better, no history of psychiatric or other neurologic disease, including no concussion within the past 2years, no history of ocular motility abnormality, and normal cognitive function (Montreal Cognitive Assessment, score of \geq 25; Nasreddine et al., 2005).
+To ensure near-normal visual acuity, all participants were tested using the Early Treatment of Diabetic Retinopathy Study chart at a 4 m distance (Original Series Chart "R"; Precision Vision).
 Participants with corrective lenses were asked to wear their glasses or contact lenses during testing.
 All participants confirmed that they were able to clearly see the visual targets.
-Patients were recruited through the UBC Pacific Parkinson's Research Centre and affiliated clinical offices and were diagnosed by a neurologist.
+Patients were recruited through the University of British Columbia Pacific Parkinson's Research Center and affiliated clinical offices and were diagnosed by a neurologist.
 Controls were recruited from the community.
-Patients were tested twice, on two different days, once whilst on medication (Levodopa or equivalent; Table 1), within two hours of last dose intake, once off medication, after overnight withdrawal of dopaminergic withdrawal; controls were tested once.
-Testing order for patients (on vs. off medication) was randomized.
+Patients were tested twice, on two different days, once while on medication (Levodopa or equivalent; Table 1), within 2 h of last dose intake, once off medication, after overnight withdrawal of dopaminergic withdrawal; controls were tested once.
+Testing order for patients (on vs off medication) was randomized.
 All experimental procedures were aligned with the Declaration of Helsinki and approved by the University of British Columbia Clinical Research Ethics board; participants gave written informed consent.